yaph/geonamescache/README.md

     print(countries)
     # you really wanna do something more useful with the data...

+## Settings

+### Cities dataset

+When creating a `GeonamesCache` you can set the `min_city_population` parameter to either of 500, 1000, 5000 or the default 15000.
+The smaller the minimum popluation the more cities are included in the cities dataset.

+*New in version 1.4*

 ## Methods

 Currently geonamescache provides the following methods, that return dictionaries with the requested data: